 What is a core plug?

-A core plug is a thin piece of metal either in a cup or dish shape which is used to block off a hole or some form of opening on an engine block or cylinder head that was made in the manufacturing process.
-Most common types of openings can be coolant castings on the engine block or drilled oil galleries within the engine block or cylinder head.
+A core plug is a thin piece of metal either in a cup or dish shape.
+It is used to block off a opening on an engine block or cylinder head.
+Most common types of openings can be coolant castings.
+Or drilled oil galleries within the engine.

 Other common names for core plug are welch plug, freeze plug and expansion plug.